-Elementary Curriculum
+Elementary Program

-Our elementary program is individually catered to each child and is filled with hands on activities that cultivate tenacious learners.
 The children are welcoming and continue to gain independence by demonstrating care of self, others and their work.
-Our child centered program allows the child to develop at a tempo that is right for them.
+Our child centred program allows the child to develop at a tempo that is right for them.
 Each child’s pace and spurts of inspiration is anticipated and further challenged by the teacher.
 The child is guided and mentored by other children who have mastery of the task and then given the same opportunity to mentor.
 This process along with the teacher’s monitoring and tracking each child’s progress not only ensures academic success but mastery in critical milestones.

 Every students progress is monitored daily and weekly using our online tracking system, Transparent Classroom.
 This is shared real-time with our parents and includes weekly pictorial evidence.
 This tool allows the teacher to set daily, weekly and monthly plans that is earmarked against semester goals.
 We use many benchmarks to ensure our children are more than ready for the next step.
 Student’s progress is mapped in measurable increments using the challenging expectation goals set by the teacher in our Transparent Classroom exceeding Ontario Ministry benchmarks.